usnistgov/feasst/html/_sources/dev/README.rst.txt

 * For uninitialized value errors, try --track-origins=yes
 * For leaks, try --leak-check=full --show-leak-kinds=all
 * Don't use profiler for leak checks.
 OMP causes "leaks" O.K.
-* For suppress false-positives (e.g., gomp or gsl), use --gen-suppressions=all to generate suppression files
+* Suppress false-positives (e.g., gomp or gsl) with --gen-suppressions=all to generate suppression files

 GCOV and LCOV: Test coverage
 --------------------------------------------------------------------------------

 GCC compilers allow testing of coverage with gcov and lcov for visualization.

-* Code: currently implemented with Travis CI and CodeCov and available online.
+* Code: Travis CI and CodeCov and available online.
-  See .travis.yml for example of how to use lcov
-* Use GCOV with CMake: cmake -DUSE_GCOV .
+* Use GCOV with CMake: cmake -DUSE_GCOV -DUSE_GTEST=ON ..
   Note: this disables optimization, so don't use it for production simulations.
 * make coverage
 * Open coverage/index.html in your browser.